mk-fg/rtl8812au/README.rst

     - ``dbg 101`` - disable phydm debug logging (all components).

     - ``dbg 4 1`` - enable phydm debug logging for RSSI_MONITOR component - 04
-      in the "dbg 100" list (see above, number parsed as decimal), 1=enable, 2=disable.
+      in the "dbg 100" list (see above, number parsed as decimal) - 1=enable, 2=disable.

     These will be logged to kmsg/dmesg, same as other debug stuff from driver.